I might be biased, but you need to trust me when I say: Cologne is the best place to go if you want to visit traditional Christmas markets in Germany.

 Now if you’re visiting Cologne for a long weekend, you might want to get out of the city and see a bit more of the region – as well you should.
 Maybe you’re also wondering if there are any other beautiful, picturesque and instagrammable markets to explore within a few hours of Cologne.
 Lucky for you, the answer is: yes, of course!
 Below is a quick list of honorable mentions.

 Aachen’s Christmas market is first on the list and is around an hour away from Cologne by train, located on the border with both Belgium and the Netherlands.
 Why visit?
-The market surrounds the very imposing cathedral for a beautiful setting, but the real icon here are Printen, special Lebkuchen/gingerbread biscuits which are traditional for Christmas and originate from Aachen.
+The market surrounds the very imposing cathedral for a beautiful setting, but the real local icons here are Printen, special Lebkuchen/gingerbread biscuits which are traditional for Christmas and originate from Aachen.
 Read more on Aachen’s Christmas markets on my blog here.

 Valkenburg Christmas caves: if you cross the border into the Netherlands, you won’t have to drive too far before you come to Valkenburg, a snug little village outside of Maastricht.
 The town is famous for its network of underground caves, at least two of which host very popular Christmas markets.
 I visited for the first time last year and was genuinely taken aback at how good and big the markets were.
 Read more about Valkenburg in this post.